PulsarDefi/osmosispy/README.md

    python generate_python_from_protobuf.py
    ```

    - If the script runs successfully, the Python files will be generated in the `tmp` folder.
 Copy the files to their destination in the `osmosis_proto` folder.
 Try to maintain the same folder structure as the `repos_protobufs` folder, like how the protobuf files are organized.
+Read the section "Alert" below for more information.

    - If the script retrieves a "File not found" error, there is probably a missing dependency.
 This means some protobuf files of some SDK are not present in the `repos_protobufs` folder.
      1. The error will provide the name of the missing dependency.